uw-ischool-info-201a-2019-autumn/a1-starter/instructions.md

   * A paragraph to present your reflective paragraph
   * Hypertext links to the obituary and to a Wikipedia entry.
 1. **Filenames and directories requirements.**
-  * Create two directories in `\images\photographs\people`, one directory for each person.
-Name the directories by the person's last name.
+  * Create two directories in `\images\photographs\people`, one directory for each person, name by their last name
   * Put the two photographs into the respective directories
   * Your document should be named `README.md`, located in the root directory of your repository.
   * Once you are finished, add, commit, and push all changes to GitHub.